MicroEJ/docs/Tutorials/tutorialDebugUIFreeze.rst

    function never returns, no Java thread can run.
 Spot any suspect native functions and print every entry/exit to detect faulty code.

-Now, what if the "Alive" heart beat runs while the UI is frozen?
+Now, what if the ``Alive`` heart beat runs while the UI is frozen?
 Java threads are getting scheduled but the UI thread, called "Display Pump", does not process display events.
 Let's make the heart beat snippet above execute in the UI thread.
 Simply wraps the